Skip to main content Skip to navigation

 Which you choose is down to personal preference.
 I usually use the unitless approach, because I find it easier to read and because it's shorter, making the teeniest tiniest difference to performance.

-If your design file gives you a line height value in pixels, you can calculate the unitless or % value simply by dividing that value by the font size.
+If your design file gives you a line height value in pixels, you can calculate the unitless or percentage value simply by dividing that value by the font-size.
 For example, if line-height in Figma/Sketch is 24px, and font-size is 16px: 24 / 16 = 1.5.
 That's your line-height!
-(Or 150%)
+(Or 150%).

 Letter-spacing